 I left my Superannuation where it is.
 You now have the right to pull it out should you be in a financial hardship but it’s safer to leave it there in case you return.
 Also it’s not worth making any superannuation contributions whilst you are abroad since no tax deducation is available to make this a worthwhile excercise.

 However it becomes a taxable income in Australia and must be reported to the ATO.
 However all costs related to the ownership are claimable and offset any tax.
 Basically your family home becomes an investment property and you will start accumulating tax credits should you return back to Australia.
 Tax credits can be used later to offset your taxable income once you start working in Australia potentially providing years of tax free income.
 Of course pending on the amount of investment property you have to do this.

 If you have property investments and are they receiving an income you will need to file an Australian Tax return every year.
-Find a good accountant who you can relay on to look after your investments in Australia and have the ability to communicate via email with them.
+Find a good real estate holding company and accountant who you can rely on to look after your investments and have the ability to communicate via email with them.
 You want to make sure your assets are well protected and you have a team of specialists who will look after your best interest.

 HECS (if you still own it) will continue to be due should your taxable income in Australia be over the $36K mark.
 Else there is no requirement to repay the loan unless you wish to make voluntary payment.
 I’m lucky to have repaid mine a few years back.
 Before you leave, try to repay it if you can so you don’t have this cloud over your head while abroad.

 Your Australian credit cards are worth keeping.
 If you have credit cards with annual payment just keep them running.
 There is nothing more damaging then to shut down your credit card and have your credit history erased.
 Also should you visit Australia (and you will) you will want to use one of those credit cards to make payments.
 Just make sure you have repaid your credit card dept before leaving Australia.